jordidj/jordidj.github.io/_pages/about.md

 If any of these topics piqued your interest, please check out my publications.

 ---
-_This website was last updated on 21 February 2024._
+_This website was last updated on 8 March 2024._